How AI and new regulations are shaping open source in 2026

 Freedom and control empower organizations

-Licenses, such as the GNU General Public License (GPL), secure fundamental freedoms.
+Licenses, such as the GNU General Public License (GPL) and Apache License 2.0, secure fundamental freedoms.
 These include the right to use, study, modify, and distribute software, ensuring perpetual access.
-This empowers organizations to decrease reliance on proprietary vendors.
-It also allows them to maintain strategic control over their software stacks.
+This empowers organizations to decrease reliance on proprietary vendors and maintain strategic control over their software stacks.
 Avoiding vendor lock-in is a significant factor in OSS adoption.
-The 2026 State of Open Source Report indicates 55% of respondents cited this as a driver, a 68% year-over-year increase.
+According to the 2026 State of Open Source Report by OpenLogic, 55% of respondents cited avoiding lock-in as a primary driver, representing a staggering 68% year-over-year increase.

 Cost efficiency remains a core benefit